chenxin-chex/Chenxin-Individual-Tri-3/README.md

 * Average Swap: 855
 * Average Time: 674975

-**Insertion Sort:** Iterates through each element and compares it to the previous values until it is no longer smaller than the previous value.
+**Insertion Sort (in [InsertSort.java](https://github.com/chenxin-chex/Chenxin-Individual-Tri-3/blob/main/InsertSort.java)):** Iterates through each element and compares it to the previous values until it is no longer smaller than the previous value.
 Since in the worst case scenario we iterate through the array n times, big o notation is also O(n * n) = O(n^2).

 ![image](https://user-images.githubusercontent.com/55467785/161411896-b155ed06-cd3b-4861-ad45-2603fb9ab1e0.png)